The Riemannian median of positive-definite matrices: Introduction

-for a probability measure $\mu$ with appropriate conditions on a Riemannian manifold $M$ equipped with a complete Riemannian distance $d_{M}$, and defined the Riemannian median as the ``set'' of minimizers of $f$.
-However, at least for matrices, it is more convenient to define the median as a matrix rather than a set.
+and regard its minimizer as the ``median'' of $A_{1}, \cdots, A_{n}$.
+In \cite{Bac014}, Ba\v{c}\'{a}k investigated the median in a Hadamard space with emphasis on an algorithm for computing it.
+In \cite{Yan10}, Yang considered the function $f(x)=\int_{M} d_{M}(x, p) \mu(dp)$ for a probability measure $\mu$ with appropriate conditions on a Riemannian manifold $M$ equipped with a complete Riemannian distance $d_{M}$, and defined the Riemannian median.
+Here is an important notice that the uniqueness of minimizer of the function $F_{1}$, defining the median as expected, unfortunately does not hold in general, and hence, the median is usually defined as a ``set''.
+At least for matrices, it is more convenient to define the median as a matrix rather than a set; however, to the best of the author's knowledge, there has been no such attempt so far.

-The first purpose of these notes is to define the Riemannian median of positive-definite matrices as a matrix.
-The second purpose of these notes is to investigate some properties of the Riemannian median.
-We will show the Riemannian median satisfies an analogue of $|\mu-m| \leq \sigma$, where $\mu$, $m$ and $\sigma$ are the mean, the median and the standard deviation of real-valued data points, namely,

-where $A_{1}, \cdots, A_{n}$ are positive-definite matrices, $M$ is the Riemannian median that we will define and $\Lambda$ is the Karcher mean of $A_{1}, \cdots, A_{n}$.
-Moreover, we will see the commutative case, how outliers have an effect on the Riemannian median, the congruence invariance, the joint homogeneity, the self-duality and the monotonicity in a special case.
+The main purposes of these notes are \begin{itemize} \item to investigate in details the cases where the uniqueness of the Riemannian median holds and where it does not (Section 3), \item to define the Riemannian median as a single positive-definite matrix (Section 3) and \item to examine several properties of the Riemannian median (Section 4). \end{itemize} In Section 4, we will investigate several aspects; the commutative case, how outliers have an effect on the Riemannian median, the congruence invariance, the joint homogeneity, the self-duality and the monotonicity in a special case, and will give a counter example showing that the monotonicity of the Riemannian median does not hold in general.

-\section{PRELIMINARIES}
+\section{Preliminaries}